-When I was growing up, on hot summer days dad used to get everyone into the car and head out to Lancaster, California to pick fat juicy cherries and sweet peaches from the old orchards.
-We’d make a day of it, hiking in “The Devil’s Punchbowl1“, having a burger at some roadside dive and driving home tired and happy, the smell of ripe fruit playing harmony with the music on the car radio.
+When I was growing up, on hot summer days dad used to get everyone into the car and head out to Lancaster California to pick fat juicy cherries and sweet peaches from the old orchards.
+We’d make a day of it, hiking in “The Devil’s Punchbowl”, stopping for a burger at A&W Rootbeer, and driving home tired and happy, the smell of ripe fruit playing harmony with the music on the car radio.
 I remember one year Dad had to swerve when a car pulled in front of us and the trays of overripe strawberries flew through the air.
 When he eased to the shoulder of the road and yanked open the door on the old VW bus, it looked like someone had been horribly disemboweled on the back seat.

 Dad was ahead of his time.
 All these years later I remember him making multiple batches, trying to get the flavors balanced just right.
-A man way ahead of his time, when the strawberries were especially good, he’d make freezer sorbet with cracked black pepper and a dash of vinegar.
+When the strawberries were especially good, he’d make freezer sorbet with cracked black pepper and a dash of vinegar.

-Sitting with him in the kitchen while he made the batter, tasting, adjusting, and then seeing how the tastes changed again as it was frozen, I learned how difficult it is to adjust the recipe, especially as the flavor of ingredients changed intensity from year to year.
+Sitting with him in the kitchen while he made the batter, tasting, adjusting, and then seeing how the flavors changed again as it was frozen, I learned how difficult it is to adjust the recipe, especially as the intensity varied from year to year.
 He’d let me experiment with little batches, and I’d do my best to come up with new ideas.
 I wasn’t up to the task, as I always wanted to use my favorite foods; abalone, lobster and clam ice creams just don’t work.

 Memories of those warm Sundays have drifted through my dreams ever since Salt & Straw Ice Cream opened on Alberta Street last year.
-Now with a second place on NW 23rd, lines are queuing at the door for good reason.
+Now with a second place on NW 23rd, lines are queuing for good reason.

 - Double Fold Vanilla

 - Petunia’s Cookies & Cream with Raspberry Swirl (v)